lyft/xiblint/README.md

   Ensures a system type uses a set of custom clases.
 Configure `system_classes` in a custom rule configuration using `rules_config` (see below).

+- `enforce_system_properties`

+  Ensures a property in a system type is set to one of the allowed properties.
+Configure `system_properties` in a custom rule configuration using `rules_config` (see below).
+Use `null` as an option to allow default value.

 ## Usage

 For a list of available rules, run `xiblint -h`.